There are four major routes of entry chemicals can follow:

 - Ingestion (eating)

-However the chemical enters the body, it is distributed throughout the body via the bloodstream, where they can attack and harm organs which are far away from the original point of entry as well as where they entered the body.
+Whichever way the chemical enters your body, it spread through your body via the bloodstream.
+Chemicals in your body can attack and damage organs, even if they are far away from the original point of entry.

 Some preventative measures include: